textileio/community/docs/run/daemon.md

 ```
 tail -f ~/.textile/repo/logs/textile.log
 ```

-!!! more info
+!!! info
     Before starting a Textile daemon, the Textile repo must be initialized.
 Once initialized, there are multiple options available for customizing how the daemon is configured, accessed, and run (see also `textile daemon --help` for details).
 By default, a Textile repo is initialized at a user's default home directory (`~/.textile`).
 Once initialized, all that is required to start the daemon is `textile daemon`.
 If your repository was initialized in an alternative location, you may use the `--repo-dir` flag to specify where to find the repo.
 If you initialized your repo with a pin code for datastore encryption, you an specify this when starting your daemon with the `--pin-code` flag.
 Finally, if you would like to enable debug mode while running your daemon, all textile sub-systems can be set to output debug logs by specifying the `--debug` flag.
 All log settings may be additionally configured using the `textile logs` sub-command.

 #### Start daemon